pvlib/pvlib-python/docs/sphinx/source/forecasts.rst

     print(raw_data.head())

-The column names are long, temperature is in Kelvin, the wind speed is broken into east/west and north/south components, and most importantly, the irradiance data is missing.
-We can use a number of methods to fix this.
+It will be useful to process this data before using it with pvlib.
+For example, the column names are non-standard, the temperature is in Kelvin, the wind speed is broken into east/west and north/south components, and most importantly, most of the irradiance data is missing.
+The forecast module provides a number of methods to fix these problems.

 .. ipython:: python